-I've seen a lot of National voters recently opining that the NZ National Party should partner with the NZ Greens rather than NZ First (and Winston Peters, aka the "Winbot") to form a government.
+I've seen a lot of National voters recently opining that the NZ National Party should partner with the NZ Greens rather than NZ First (and Winston Peters, aka the "Winbot") to form a government - namely the term "Bluegreen" is on some people's lips.
 Apparently because they'd like their government, in addition to not changing a thing, to be environmentally conscious...

 This is intriguing, given that those National voters explicitly voted for precisely the least environmentally conscious and conscientious party there is.
 For them (National), expedience always prevails over principle.
 The short term is more important than the long term.
 Corporations win over communities.
 Single points of failure over resilience.
 Centralised over distributed.
 Commerce over people.
 Secrecy over transparency.
 Dictation over consultation.
 Closed over open.
 Privatising profit while socialising costs over sustainability and a rich Commons.
 Preserving structural inequity over addressing it.
 Cash over compassion.
 Appointed commissioners over democratically elected councilors.
 Growth over sustainable prosperity.
 Multinationals over our local industry.
 Comforting lies over awkward truths.
 Reactionary over proactive.
 Gung-ho over precautionary principle.
 Yes, a bit heavy handed perhaps, but broadly true nonetheless.